MicrosoftDocs/WSL/WSL/wsl2-kernel.md

 Here are some possible ways to resolve it:

-1. Please install the Linux kernel manually by following the instructions at: https://aka.ms/wsl2kernel
+1. Install the Linux kernel manually following the instructions on this page.
-2. Uninstall the MSI from 'Add or Remove Programs', and install it again
+2. Uninstall the MSI from 'Add or Remove Programs', and install it again.